 Alma Campos is an independent Mexican-American journalist in Chicago.

-Alma Campos is an award-winning bilingual journalist in Chicago.
+Alma Campos is an award-winning bilingual investigative journalist in Chicago.
 She covers immigration and immigrant communities.

 She currently contributes to The Guardian, serves as a Senior Editor at South Side Weekly, and leads reporting at Mindsite News, where she focuses on the critical intersection of immigration and mental health.